An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition: Numerical Simulations

 \subsection{Runtime Comparison}

-We compare the speed of Rand-QLP against those of four algorithms, namely the SVD, CPQR, randUTV \cite{MartinssonQH19}, and QDWH-SVD \cite{NakatsukasaH13} (we discard p-QLP as its cost is over twice of that CPQR).
-Before presenting the runtime results, we discuss the last two algorithms in more detail. \begin{itemize} \item randUTV \cite{MartinssonQH19}.
+We compare the speed of Rand-QLP against those of four algorithms, namely the SVD, CPQR, QDWH-SVD \cite{NakatsukasaH13}, and randUTV \cite{MartinssonQH19}.
+(In our comparison, we have discarded p-QLP as its cost can be over twice of that of CPQR, due to extra CPQR and matrix-matrix multiplications; see Section \ref{secRelWor} for details.)
+Before presenting the runtime results, we discuss the last two algorithms in more detail. \begin{itemize} \item QDWH-SVD \cite{NakatsukasaH13}.
+To furnish the SVD for $\bf A$, this algorithm computes two polar decompositions, one for $\bf A$ and one for $\bf H$, by using a Halley iteration.
+It performs the QR decomposition on matrices of size $(m+n)\times n$ for $\bf A$ and of size $2n\times n$ for $\bf H$.
+The number of iterations can reach up to six, depending on the condition number \cite[p.
+94]{TrefethenBau97} of $\bf A$.
+The flop count for QDWH-SVD ranges from $8mn^2+(27+2/3)n^3$ to $24mn^2+(28+1/3)n^3$. \item randUTV \cite{MartinssonQH19}.
 This algorithm uses randomized sampling and the SVD and gives a UTV-like factorization incrementally.
 The authors utilize the power iteration scheme and oversampling to improve the approximation accuracy.
 They argue that the cost of randUTV is three times higher than that of CPQR if the power iteration factor $q$ is set to zero; if $q=1$ or $q=2$, the cost would be four times or five times higher than that of CPQR, respectively.
-If a matrix $\bf A$ is stored externally, randUTV needs two passes over $\bf A$ if $q=0$, and $2q+2$ passes over $\bf A$ otherwise. \item QDWH-SVD \cite{NakatsukasaH13}.
-To furnish the SVD for $\bf A$, this algorithm computes two polar decompositions, one for $\bf A$ and one for $\bf H$, by using a Halley iteration.
-It performs the QR decomposition on matrices of size $(m+n)\times n$ for $\bf A$ and of size $2n\times n$ for $\bf H$.
-The number of iterations can reach up to six, depending on the condition number \cite{Higham08} of $\bf A$.
-The flop count for QDWH-SVD ranges from $8mn^2+(27+2/3)n^3$ to $24mn^2+(28+1/3)n^3$. \end{itemize}
+If a matrix $\bf A$ is stored externally, randUTV needs two passes over $\bf A$ if $q=0$, and $2q+2$ passes over $\bf A$ otherwise. \end{itemize}

 The flop counts for Rand-QLP and randUTV with $q=0$ are comparable.
 Further, the latter requires two passes over an externally stored $\bf A$, while the former needs three passes.
-However, randUTV with $q \neq 0$ becomes computationally more demanding than Rand-QLP, as it needs more flops as well as passes over $\bf A$.
+However, randUTV with $q \ge 1$ requires more arithmetic operations than Rand-QLP, as it needs more passes over $\bf A$.
 Rand-QLP is more efficient than QDWH-SVD in computational cost.

-\textbf{Synthetic Data.} We generate dense, $n\times n$ matrices and apply the foregoing algorithms to decompose them.
-The runtime results are reported in Table \ref{tab1}.
-For the SVD and CPQR, we used MATLAB \texttt{svd} and \texttt{qr} functions, and the results for randUTV and Rand-QLP were averaged over 10 runs.